cloud-gov/cg-fake-uaa/README.md

 Note that the server, `./cg-fake-uaa`, must also be running in order for the client to work.

-# How to use `example-client` with real cloud.gov identity provider
+## Running the Example Client on cloud.gov with the cloud.gov UAA

 Although we built `cg-fake-uaa` for testing real client applications with UAA, you can use the client in `example-client` to demonstrate the capability